AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/google-drive-modules.md

   </tr>
   <tr>
    <td>Maximum number of returned results</td>
-   <td>Set the maximum number of files or folders Workfront Fusion will return during one execution cycle.</td>
+   <td>Set the maximum number of files or folders [!DNL Workfront Fusion] will return during one execution cycle.</td>
   </tr>
   <tr>
    <td>Continue the execution of the route even if the module returns no results</td>